adelriosantiago/adelriosantiago-blog/replacing-dropbox-with-git/eng.md

 # Deploying websites in real-time with GIT

 Long long time ago I wrote about [how to deploy websites using Dropbox](http://adelriosantiago.com/gitblog/eng/dropbox-continuous-deployment) in order to release multiples times a day.
+I recently decided to create my own cheap-Dropbox alternative that allows me to do so without depending on a third party.